So you’re looking to open a cannabis dispensary in Colorado, huh? Great! It won’t be easy, but then nothing worth doing ever is.

 The Cannabis Market in Colorado

 Because of Colorado market’s maturity, it is no surprise that there are a large number of marijuana dispensaries already in the market.
-The largest cannabis business in the State is The Green Solution with 21 locations to boast.

 With so many dispensaries in Colorado, the only way you can open a new marijuana dispensary in Colorado and get an edge over your competitors is with the service you provide or by serving an underserved niche.